dask/dask/docs/source/scheduler-overview.rst

 Here the ``x + 1`` intermediate was only computed once, while calling ``y.compute()`` and ``z.compute()`` would compute it twice.
-For large graphs that share many intermediates this can be a big performance gain.
+For large graphs that share many intermediates, this can be a big performance gain.

 The ``compute`` function works with any dask collection, and is found in ``dask.base``.
 For convenience it has also been imported into the top level